pachyderm/pachyderm/doc/deployment/deploy_custom.md

-If you did not use [StatefulSets](./on_premises.html#statefulsets) to deploy Pachyderm, that is, you do not specify `--dynamic-etcd-nodes` flag, the value you specify for `--persistent-disk` will cause `pachctl` to write a manifest for creating a [`PersistentVolume`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for Pachyderm's `etcd` to use in its [`PersistentVolumeClaim`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).
+If you did not use [StatefulSets](./on_premises.html#statefulsets) to deploy Pachyderm, that is, you do not specify `--dynamic-etcd-nodes` flag, the value that you specify for `--persistent-disk` causes `pachctl` to write a manifest for creating a [`PersistentVolume`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) that Pachyderm's `etcd` uses in its [`PersistentVolumeClaim`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).

 ### PersistentVolumeClaim